Normalising eME spelling

 The lexicon of eME is conservative, with few French loanwords, and in that respect resembles Orm and Lmn rather than PC2.
 The grammar on the other hand is progressive, avoiding altogether the odd double stems and traces of the case system in the indefinite article, which crop up rarely in Orm.

 More on normalisation

 Looking for more background on the normalisation of the East Midland dialect c 1200, in englesaxe?
 For an outline of the basic principles applied to the normalisation of word forms, together with a list of the abbreviations and definitions used, see eME normalisation of forms I. For examples of eME forms and additional eME forms, i.e. - the principles in action, together with a look at the role that Chaucer and Modern English play, see eME normalisation of forms II.
 For a discussion of some of the finer points, see eME normalisation issues

-- after front vowels, actually a palatal fricative /J`/, rather than velar /G``/
+- also found (rarely) after a front vowel, where it is a palatal fricative /J`/, rather than velar /G``/